ElouenCorvest/mxl-bricks-elouen/README.md

 | Poolman 2000 | CBB cycle, based on Pettersson & Ryde-Pettersson 1988 |
 | Yokota 1985  | Photorespiration                                      |
 | Valero ?     |                                                       |

+## Tool family 🏠

+`MxlPy` is part of a larger family of tools that are designed with a similar set of abstractions.
+Check them out!

+- [MxlPy](https://github.com/Computational-Biology-Aachen/MxlPy) is a Python package for mechanistic learning (Mxl)
+- [MxlWeb](https://github.com/Computational-Biology-Aachen/mxl-web) brings simulation of mechanistic models to the browser!